Pipe organ: Wind system

 The wind system consists of the parts that produce, store, and deliver wind to the pipes.
 Pipe organ wind pressures are on the order of 0.10 psi.
 Organ builders traditionally measure organ wind using a water U-tube manometer, which gives the pressure as the difference in water levels in the two legs of the manometer.
-The difference in water level is proportional to the difference in pressure between the wind being measured and the atmosphere.
+The difference in water level is proportional to the difference in pressure between the wind and the atmosphere.
 The 0.10 psi above would register as 2.75 inches of water (70 mmAq).
 An Italian organ from the Renaissance period may be on only 2.2 in, while (in the extreme) solo stops in some large 20th-century organs may require up to 50 in.
 In isolated, extreme cases, some stops have been voiced on 100 in.

 With the exception of water organs, playing the organ before the invention of motors required at least one person to operate the bellows.
 When signaled by the organist, a calcant would operate a set of bellows, supplying the organ with wind.
-Because calcants were expensive, organists would usually practise on other instruments such as the clavichord or harpsichord.
-By the mid-19th-century bellows were also being operated by water engines, steam engines or gasoline engines.
+Rather than hire a calcant, an organist might practise on some other instrument such as a clavichord or harpsichord.
+By the mid-19th-century bellows were also operated by water engines, steam engines or gasoline engines.
 Starting in the 1860s bellows were gradually replaced by rotating turbines which were later directly connected to electrical motors.
 This made it possible for organists to practice regularly on the organ.
 Most organs, both new and historic, have electric blowers, although some can still be operated manually.
 The wind supplied is stored in one or more regulators to maintain a constant pressure in the windchests until the action allows it to flow into the pipes.